wiredawg/wiredawg.github.io/_posts/podcasts.md

 to help guide and form my understanding of the faith.
 Being an engineer and generally a logic and reason based guy, I found that I had to do a lot of research before I could really accept God into my life.
 After that, I had to find which religion and church made the most sense.
-The following podcasts where great suppliments in this search but only a fragment in my greater journey that led me to where I am today.
+The following podcasts where great supplements in this search but only a fragment in my greater journey that led me to where I am today.

 [**The Catholic Talk Show**](https://catholictalkshow.com/)

-> Three knowlegable and guys with great comraderie discussion popular topics of Catholicism.
+> Three knowledgeable guys with great camaraderie discussion popular topics of Catholicism.
 Surface level and some deep dives but
 > geared for your average person.

 [**The Chant of Le Barroux**](https://www.barroux.org/en/liturgie/listen-to-our-offices.html)

-> A monestary in France streaming their daily hours of the Divine Office.
+> A monastery in France streaming their daily hours of the Divine Office.
 This is the Monastic office of St. Benedict which
-> very closely aligns with the texts in the Monastic Diurnale.
+> very closely aligns with the texts in the Monastic Diurnal.
 See: [my write up on the divine office](/misc/loth.html)

 [**Liturgia Horarum**](https://www.vaticannews.va/la/podcast/liturgia-horarum/laudes.html)